hclent/CreoleVal/nlu/tatoeba_task/README.md

 Accuracy scores are out of a 100.

+## To-Do
+1. Move Python code to `src/` dir
+2. Move `Scripts` section as doc-strings into `.py` files themselves, outline here that there's documentation available in the scripts

 ## Instructions

 * Create a virtual environment and install necessary dependencies (see [Section Dependencies](#dependencies)).